Kuggleland/apidoc/README.md

 ## About
 This is a documentation repository which documents the various API endpoints.

-This API supports IPv4 and IPv6.
+This API supports IPv4 and IPv6, as well as SPDY/2.

 ## Base URL
 * https://api.kuggleland.com